 When is the best time to fertilize your lawn?

-For a burst of green, lawns are usually fertilized in early to mid-spring.
+Lawns are usually fertilized in early to mid-spring.
 However, this is highly dependent on your location and the type of grass.
-Then, to help maintain that green carpet, there are fertilizers developed for summer and fall applications.
+To help maintain that green carpet, there are fertilizers developed for summer and fall applications.

 Always read the fertilizer label carefully and follow the guidelines.
 One way to ensure that you don’t overfertilize and damage or burn the grass is to reduce the amount of fertilizer recommended by the manufacturer for each application.